Luo-Yihang/Luo-Yihang/README.md

 - 👋 Hi, I’m @Luo-Yihang
 - 🌱 I’m currently in Singapore
-- 💞️ I’m looking to collaborate on App development
+- 💞️ I’m looking to you
 - 📫 How to reach me: Luo_Yihang@outlook.com

 <!---